AmpiFire Content Marketing Statistics 2024

 • 97% of marketers said that video helped increase user understanding of their product or service, while 76% said that it helped them increase sales and revenue.
 [HubSpot]

-• Users who watch videos without sound will increase in 2024; hence, adding captions is necessary.
+• Users who watch videos without sound have been increasing; hence, adding captions with “searchable keywords and industry terminology” is necessary.
 [SocialInsider]

 Content – Podcast Statistics